abhiojha8/crazyflie_backyard_flyer/README.md

 ## Autonomous Control State Machine

-After getting familiar with how the drone flies, you will fill in the missing pieces of a state machine to fly the drone autonomously.
 The state machine is run continuously until either the mission is ended or the Mavlink connection is lost.

 The six states predefined for the state machine:
 * MANUAL: the drone is being controlled by the user